 Market Services Segment: Transaction Services revenues are variable, and are based on service volumes, and are recognized as transactions occur.
 Market Information Services revenues are based on the number of presentation devices in service and market data information quotes delivered through those devices.
 These revenues are recorded net of amounts due under revenue sharing arrangements with market participants.
 Market Information Services revenues are recognized in the month that information is provided.
 Issuer Services Segment: Corporate Client Group revenues include annual fees, initial listing fees and listing of additional shares ("LAS") fees.
-Effective January 1, 2000, Nasdaq adopted Staff Accounting Bulletin 101 "Revenue Recognizion in Financial Statements" ("SAB 101").
-Annual fees are recognized ratably over the following 12-month period.
-Initial listing and LAS fees are recognized on a straight-line basis over estimated service periods, which are six and four years, respectively.
+Effective January 1, 2000, Nasdaq adopted Staff Accounting Bulletin 101 "Revenue Recognized on a straight-line basis over estimated service periods, which are six and four years, respectively.
 Prior to 2000, initial listing fees were recognized in the month listing occurred and LAS fees were recognized in the period the additional shares were issued.
 For Nasdaq Financial Products' revenues, Nasdaq receives license fees for its trademark licenses related to the QQQ and other financial products linked to Nasdaq indices issued in the U.S. and abroad.
 These revenues are recognized as earned.